zaydbf/GAIAthon/README.md

 This script handles all the data logic as follows :
 - **get_data Function:**
 this function is located in backend/data/data/Sentinel_5p_Data_scripts/get_data.py which:
-  - Define Variables (username, password,nbr of images, area of interest ...)
+  - Defines Variables (username, password,nbr of images, area of interest ...)
   - Connects to COPERNICUS' Website
   - Gets EO Data and download .nc files (backend/data/data/data_sentinel_5p)
 - **read_data Function:**